ystamaritq/work-day-scheduler/README.md

-# work-day-scheduler
+# Work day Scheduler

-`This project hosts the source code for my Work Day Scheduler.
-A simple calendar application that allows the user to save events for each hour of the day.`
+This project hosts the source code for my Work Day Scheduler.
+A simple calendar application that allows the user to save events for each hour of the day.

 ### The following animation demonstrates the application functionality: